If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Suffering from foot, ankle or heel pain?

-As the official podiatrists for the Boston Ballet, Jordana Szpiro, DPM, FACFAS and Maria Bolla, DPM, have the credentials and expertise to treat all your foot and ankle concerns.
-Located in Boston, MA, our practice, Boston Common Podiatry, has access to various advanced equipment regarding podiatric treatment and procedures.
+As the official podiatrist for the Boston Ballet, Jordana Szpiro, DPM, FACFAS has the credentials and expertise to treat all your foot and ankle concerns.
+Located in Boston, MA, our practice, Boston Common Podiatry, has access to various advanced equipment regarding podiatric treatment and procedures, we have on-site x-ray and handicap entrance.

 Boston Common Podiatry specializes in heel pain, skin conditions of the foot, sports medicine, general podiatric care, laser wart removal, laser treatment for fungal nails, and we offer custom made orthotics as well!
-We perform procedures involving surgery, as well as shockwave therapy (EPAT), Sculptra foot fillers, and hair removal.
+We perform procedures involving surgery, as well as shockwave therapy (EPAT) and Sculptra foot fillers.
 As a practice, we work with each patient to develop a unique plan that will address all of their problems.

 Dr. Szpiro and Dr. Bolla are experts in laser wart removal and the treatment of toenail fungus through the use of laser therapy.
 Dr. Szpiro has lectured extensively on various topics, most recently at the APMA Annual Scientific Meeting on laser treatment for toenail fungus.
 Whatever podiatric concern you may be facing, our doctor is sure to be able to help!